Introduction to Research in Security & Privacy

 Project Suggestions

-You should aim for your course project to be roughly the scope of a workshop paper.
+You should aim for your course project to be roughly the scope of a workshop paper (i.e., I have this neat idea and I did some preliminary experiments).
 It is important to reasonably scope your work as to be able to deliver before the end of the term.
 If you embark on a computationally heavy project (e.g., ML-based malware detection), you need to consider computational cost/time when planning your project.

 You have relative freedom on the topic as long as it relates to security and/or privacy.
 You are welcome and encouraged to work on a security topic related to your own area of research expertise.
 USENIX Security, ACM CCS, IEEE S&P and NDSS are considered top security venues.
 You may find research inspirations there.